Midway International Airport: Post-O'Hare reconstruction (1963–1993)

-By 1967 reconstruction began at the airport, adding three new concourses with 28 gates and three ticket counters, and in 1968 the city invested $10 million in renovation funds.
-(For a few months during the 1967 renovation Midway had no scheduled airline flights.)
+By 1967, reconstruction began at the airport, adding three new concourses with 28 gates and three ticket counters, and in 1968, the city invested $10 million in renovation funds.
+(For a few months during the 1967 renovation, Midway had no scheduled airline flights.)
 The funds partly supported construction of the Stevenson Expressway, and Midway saw the return of major airlines that year, with 1,663,074 passengers on smaller-capacity, shorter range twin-jet and trijet airliners such as the McDonnell Douglas DC-9, BAC One-Eleven, Boeing 727, and Boeing 737 that could use Midway's runways, which the Boeing 707 and Douglas DC-8 could not.
-In May 1968 there were 22 scheduled departures: six United 727s to MSP, DCA and LGA, 12 Northwest 727s to MSP and CLE, one Delta DC-9 to STL and three Ozark FH227s.

-The December 1970 OAG shows 86 weekday arrivals (77 jet) on 13 fixed-wing airlines from 31 airports, but the August 1974 shows 14 arrivals (all jet) on four airlines, and in 1976–79 Midway had only the two or three Delta DC-9s from St Louis.
-Midway Airlines arrived on October 31, 1979, with DC-9 nonstops to Kansas City, Detroit and Cleveland Lakefront; they expanded greatly in the 1980s.
-Their September 1989 timetable shows 117 weekday departures to 29 cities, plus 108 departures on their commuter affiliates to 22 more cities.
-Midway ceased flying in 1991 due to financial challenges.

 In 1982, the city of Chicago purchased Midway Airport from the Chicago Board of Education for $16 million.
 Three years later, Southwest Airlines began operations at Midway.
 Midway was a focus city for Vanguard Airlines from 1997 to 2000.

-The Chicago Transit Authority displaced the Carlton Midway Inn to open a new CTA terminal at the airport on October 31, 1993, for the new Chicago 'L' Orange Line that connected Midway to the Loop.
-Midway Airport is the end of the line, which crosses the southwest part of the city before circling around the Loop.
-Unlike the CTA Blue Line, which runs 24 hours a day, every day, the Orange Line runs from about 4:00 am to 1:00 am, just shy of 24 hours, at an average of 8-minute intervals.
-During overnight periods, the N62 Archer bus is available as an alternative.
-Once the train departs, the trip from Midway to the Loop takes about 25 minutes.
+The Carlton Midway Inn moved to allow the Chicago Transit Authority to create a new CTA terminal at the airport on Halloween of 1993.
+This development helped launch the Chicago 'L' Orange Line, connecting Midway to the Loop.
+Midway Airport serves as the terminus for the Orange Line, which traverses the southwestern section of the city before encircling the Loop.
+In contrast to the CTA Blue Line, which operates continuously throughout the day, the Orange Line runs from approximately 4:00 am to 1:00 am, nearly providing 24-hour service with trains arriving at intervals of about 8 minutes.
+For those traveling during the overnight hours, the N62 Archer bus offers an alternative mode of transportation.
+The journey from Midway to the Loop takes roughly 25 minutes once the train has departed.